ikarus-project/ikarus/docs/website/theory/theoryGrid.md

 - You can't insert grid entities of different dimensions into the same `SimpleGrid`
 - Other types than the ones mentioned above are not supported
+- The world dimension is limited to 3.

 ## Grid entity
 A grid entity provides all information related to the element geometry.